City matches yearly homicide record

 Hot spots

 When APD and city officials talk about this year's homicides, they are quick to point out that a high number have occurred in certain hotels and motels throughout the city.
-Many more have a nexus to drugs.
+Many more are linked to drugs.

 "We've heard that from hotel managers: it's a local clientele which is different than before," Gallegos said.
 "Almost entirely a local clientele who have cash and are renting the rooms."